CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 Why an onthology:

-In NMR (for example), we often use "Full analysis" of compounds.
-It is composed of a set of experiment, which are themself composed of smaller elements (FID's).
+In chemistry (for example), we often record the "Full analysis" of compounds.
+It is composed of a set of experiment, which are themself composed of smaller elements (FID's that are processed into spectra).

 * Full analysis
   * 1D 1H spectrum